 Prepare to take a deep dive into the nitty-gritty as well as the art of manufacturing.
-In this course, you will study the myriad details that comprise the manufacturing process, tracing how raw materials are transformed into sophisticated devices in the most efficient ways.
+In this course, you will study the myriad details that compose the manufacturing process, tracing how raw materials are transformed into sophisticated devices in the most efficient ways.

 You will learn three important things that can be applied directly to any job:

-- how to deconstruct the value-added steps of a manufacturing assembly,
+- how to deconstruct the value-added steps of a manufacturing assembly

-- how to perform a process capability study.
+- how to perform a process capability study

 If you want to gain expertise in how factory work is planned, measured, studied, improved, and optimized, then you’ve come to the right place.
-Beyond this, you will also walk away with an understanding that manufacturers are true artisans whose expertise shapes the world we live in countless ways.
+Beyond this, you will also walk away with an understanding that manufacturers are true artisans whose expertise shapes the world we live in, in countless ways.